 The area around the stoma should be cleaned every 8 hours.
 Frequent cleaning helps prevent skin breakdown and subsequent infection.
 If there is a tracheostomy dressing, do not cut the dressing or any 4 x 4s, as small bits of gauze could be aspirated through the tracheostomy tube.

 The tracheostomy ties should be changed as needed.
 During changes, the two person technique is recommended to prevent tracheostomy dislodgement.
 One person stabilizes the tracheostomy while the second person changes the ties.
-Afterwards, two fingers are placed underneath the ties to ensure a snug fig. Tight ties can cause damage to the skin or external tracheostomy tube, and loose ties can lead to tube dislodgement or internal damage to the trachea or stoma
+Afterwards, a pinkie finger is placed underneath the ties to ensure a snug fig. Tight ties can cause damage to the skin or external tracheostomy tube, and loose ties can lead to tube dislodgement or internal damage to the trachea or stoma

 Tracheostomies with inflated cuffs prevent patients from speaking.
 If patients are able to breathe spontaneously, deflating the cuff of the tracheostomy tube will allow exhaled air to flow over the vocal cords and facilitate the ability to talk.
 Occluding the tube will help facilitate speech.
 However, since this method may introduce bacteria from the fingers and cause infection, specialized tracheostomy tubes and speaking valves are encouraged to help with speech.

 After tracheostomy insertion, the patient may experience difficulty swallowing.
 Have the patient in an upright position while eating and if possible, partially (or completely) deflate the cuff during meals.
 Patient should eat slowly and tuck their chin down and move the forehead forward while swallowing.
 Small volumes of liquid should be consumed, possibly using a spoon to control the volume.
 Sometimes, the patient may require a referral with a speech therapist to regain the ability to swallow.